Purdue-CS-24/PickupLines/README.md

 - Hey girl, I just reduced this matrix and all I see is a linear dependency between me and you.
 - We should be an infinite while loop so we never have to break.
 - Are you the main branch?
 Cause I wanna push a child into you.
+- I just row reduced a matrix and all I can see is a dependency between you and me.